How Can We Stop Trump’s Immigration Madness?

 California was an early target of ICE and other immigration agencies, with Los Angeles bearing the brunt of the invasion, notably with Trump’s first mobilization of the National Guard in his second term.

 Over the summer, while we watched in shock at scenes of military occupation in major cities, large crowds rallied in nearby Dublin to warn against any possibility of using the notorious federal women’s prison as a possible ICE detention center.
-Residents of Berkeley, Oakland and other local cities spoke up against contracts with Flock Safety Inc. for mass surveillance systems that share confidentil1 data on our residents with immigration agencies,
+Residents of Berkeley, Oakland and other local cities spoke up against contracts with Flock Safety Inc. for mass surveillance systems that share confidential data on our residents with immigration agencies,

 Then near the end of October, Trump announced that after occupations of Portland and Chicago, San Francisco would be his next target.
 It would be subjected to both National Guard occupation and the deployment of 100 ICE agents, potentially affecting neighboring cities, including those in Alameda County.